grafolean/grafolean/backend/API.md

 ### Refreshing tokens

 When the old token expires, any request with it will respond with 401.
-User should then obtain new token through /api/auth/refresh and repeat the request in question.
+Exception to this rule is /api/auth/refresh endpoint, where the token will still be valid for 10 minutes.
+This gives frontend app a chance to refresh JWT token and repeat the original request.
+If however more than 10 minutes have passed, user will need to authenticate through `/api/auth/login` endpoint again.

+This is a compromise which:

+  - allows us to avoid tokens with endless validity (so-called "refresh tokens"),
+  - avoids the need to save user access credentials in frontend app, and at the same time
+  - users don't need to re-login as long as the app is active.

 ## Access control (authorization)

+Access control is implemented on the idea that we are restricting access to resources.
+Since every REST(ful) interface works with resources, it seems natural to place restrictions on top of HTTP protocol.
+Thus we are restricting URLs (== resources) and methods for a specific user.

+Users can be either bots (authenticated via query parameters) or persons, but both kinds of users have the same access control mechanism.
+Note that both bots and persons use the same user ids, and there can be no collision between the two.

 System maintains a list of permissions, each of which is defined by: